dayn-1/PSA-BobsTheBuilders/README.md

 3. By clicking into a berth, PortBros allows users to view an overall berth schedule for various berths through a schedule table
 4. PortBros also allows for a granular view of all activities occuring at each berth and which to priortise along with incoming vessels

+## Others
+The application is powered by Artificial Intelligence.
+We used the k-repeated hill-climbing algorithm with randomness factored in to optimise for our chosen heuristic.

 ## Youtube Link
 https://youtu.be/3MnHJZft6yI